 While in the strong normalization proof we only need fairly straightforward arguments by (mutual) structural induction, the proofs of results such as weak head expansion (Lemma 3.10) and backward closure of sn (Lemma 3.13) require lexicographic induction.
-This resulted in the extension of the totality checker in Beluga.
+This resulted in the extension of the totality checker in Beluga to verify termination for such proofs.

 In Coq, the user decides via tactics in which order inductions are done (and deals with the consequences).
-For mutually recursive types (e.g. for the soundness proof), we had to replace the standard induction principle with an (automatically generated) mutual induction principle.
+For mutually recursive types (e.g., for the soundness proof), we had to replace the standard induction principle with an (automatically generated) mutual induction principle.